dshargool/-get-programming-with-go-workbook/unit_5/unit_5.md

 - variables represent state
 - functions and methods define behaviour

+### Summary
+- Combining Methods and Structure provide much of what other languages provide for classes
+- Constructor functions are ordinary functions.

 ## Lesson 21 - Structures
 - Structures group values together into one unit
 - Structures are values that are copied when assigned or passed to functions